Felony Marijuana Possession

 Were you arrested for allegedly possessing more than four ounces of cannabis in the DFW area?
 Do not say anything to authorities without legal representation.
 Contact Townsend, Gebhardt & Eppes, PLLC today.

-Andrea Townsend, Steven Gebhardt, and Brian Eppes are experienced criminal defense lawyers in Fort Worth who aggressively defend clients all over Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Fort Worth, Weatherford, and many other nearby communities.
-Call 817-502-3600 or fill out an online form to have our attorneys provide a complete evaluation of your case during a free, confidential consultation.
+Townsend, Gebhardt & Eppes, PLLC are criminal defense lawyers in Fort Worth who aggressively defend clients all over Tarrant County, Parker County, and Johnson County, including Arlington, Cleburne, Fort Worth, Weatherford, and many other nearby communities.
+Call (817) 502-3600 or fill out an online form to have our attorneys provide a complete evaluation of your case during a free, confidential consultation.